monzo/progression-framework/frameworks/engineering/backend.md

           - "Helps facilitate team/squad rituals"
         exampleCriteria:
           - criteria: "Makes improvements to modules/libraries/services and goes out of their way to help others learn from it"
           - examples:
-              - “I’ve used RxJava for the first time here, I’m going to do a talk about why I’ve done this, here’s some great blog posts on it”
+            - "I’ve used RxJava for the first time here, I’m going to do a talk about why I’ve done this, here’s some great blog posts on it"
       - level: 5
         criteria:
           - "Instils Monzo engineering principles across a whole squad of engineers"